 Professor of Medical Virology, University of Stellenbosch, South Africa

 Prof Preiser has been the Head of the Medical Virology Division at the National Health Laboratory Service at Tygerberg and Stellenbosch University since 2005.
 He studied medicine and later specialised in medical virology in Frankfurt, Germany and in London, UK.
 His scientific interests include laboratory diagnosis of viral infections, especially HIV, opportunistic infections, and emerging viral diseases.

-Prof Dennis Tappe
+Prof Dennis Tappe, MD